BizTrackxrp/TheCreativeMom/posts/mom-guilt-creative-life.md

 **Int. home - night**

-Patrice sits at her laptop on the couch.
+P sits at her laptop on the couch.
 Silence in the house.
 She breathes deeply fully embracing this moment.
 Her lips release a flow of breath, her fingers glide against the keyboard.

 ---